 When dropping off the file for printing, the lab attendant will open the document with you so that you can review the document for any errors.
 It is important that you review and verify that the file is accurate.
-If the client refuses to review the document at the time of drop-off, the document(s) will be printed "as is," and the client will be held responsible for any errors including the cost of both the original poster(s) and the re-printed poster(s).
+If you refuse to review the document at the time of drop-off, the document(s) will be printed "as is," and you will be held responsible for any errors, including the cost of both the original poster(s) and the re-printed poster(s).

 Once you have approved the file for printing, the print job will proceed.
 If a content error is discovered after you've approved the file for printing, you will be held responsible for the cost of the original poster and the re-printed poster(s) if the file has already started printing.
 Before converting your file to PDF, thoroughly check your document for errors (spelling, grammatical, layout), missing images, and substitution of special symbols or fonts.
 Both Adobe Illustrator and Microsoft PowerPoint have spell check tools.
 Additionally, we highly recommend opening the newly created PDF (post file conversion) and double-checking that everything is correct.

 Poster trimming is only available for posters printed on roll paper.
 When dropping off your order, inform the lab attendant of the original and final trimmed dimensions (if different) for the poster.
 Please note, the final trim dimensions cannot be smaller than the original file dimensions.
 Please allow an additional 5-10 minutes to trim your poster.
 However, during peak poster printing periods, turnaround time for poster trimming may increase.
 If the lab is busy or there are a large number of orders in the queue, please allow for extra time.